-RECOMMENDED: Australian Shepherd – The Smart Owner’s Dog Guide
+RECOMMENDED: The Smart Owner’s Guide to Aussies

-Why a Shedding Australian Shepherd Matters
+Why Shedding in Australian Shepherds Matter

-If you are thinking about keeping an Australian Shepherd and you’re allergic to dogs, there are two options you have.
+If you are thinking about keeping an Australian Shepherd and you’re allergic to dogs, there are two options you have:

 1. You can opt for a hypoallergenic dog, which are dogs that either don’t shed or rarely shed.
 Sure, this may not 100% solve your allergy problem – but it’s probably the best you can do.